Life in a Southern Forest

 nymphs emerging from vulva of female bug

-These videos I made after opening a female gall show the active movements of the first instar nymphs.
+These videos made after opening a female gall show the active movements of the first instar nymphs.

 The technical and very apt name for these endearing creatures is ‘crawlers’.
 Note that they, like their mother become covered in wax, secreted from glands on their bodies.